The Arts Scene

 Stained Glass

-Volunteers from the stained glass groups have drawn inspiration from designs already in the house and garden.
-A mixture of creative images will adorn the plain glass in the conservatory and other places in the house.
-Wonderful colour and exciting designs will echo the existing period panels.
+Volunteers from our Stained Glass Groups drew inspiration from designs already in the house and garden to create a mixture of creative images which not only adorn the plain glass in the conservatory, but can be found in other places throughout the house.
+Their wonderfully coloured designs echo the existing period panels, and add to as well as enhance the Arts and Crafts ambience of Bensham Grove.

 Pottery

 Although little is known about the conservatory in the Spence Watson’s era inspiration has been drawn from others of the same period.
-The Pottery volunteers will produce tiles for the floor using knowledge of the life of the family.
-Robert’s visit to Morocco, being one of the first Europeans to enter the Holy City in disguise conjures up the rich colours of Moorish court-yards which will compliment the sunlit stained glass windows.
+The Pottery volunteers have produced beautiful tiles for the Conservatory floor using knowledge of the life of the Spencer family.
+Robert Spencer was one of the first Europeans to visit to Morocco, and was able to enter the Holy City, but only in disguise!
+The rich colours of Moorish court-yards has been an inspiration for this work and compliments the sunlit stained glass windows perfectly.

 Embroidery